 Are OM Guitars Louder Than Dreadnoughts?

-No. The dreadnought is still louder than the OM guitar.
+No. The dreadnought is usually louder than the OM guitar.
 Dreadnoughts have bigger dimensions therefore a bigger chamber for the sound to resonate.

 OM Guitar vs Dreadnought: Which is Better for Fingerstyle?

 The OM guitar is better as it is targeted to cater to fingerstyle guitarists.
 Don’t get me wrong though.
 The dreadnought is no slouch in the fingerstyle department.
-The OM is just plainly better and it was designed to cater to that crowd.
-So, the OM wins.
+The OM is just plainly better, as it was designed to cater to that crowd.

 Can You Really Tell an OM Guitar from a Dreadnought with a Single Look?